awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 A *wrapping key* \(or *master key*\) is a key\-encryption key that the AWS Encryption SDK uses to encrypt the [data key](#DEK) that encrypts your data\.
 Each plaintext data key can be encrypted under one or more wrapping keys\.
 You determine which wrapping keys are used to protect your data when you configure a [keyring](#keyring) or [master key provider](#master-key-provider)\.

 **Note**
-*Wrapping key* refers to the keys in a keyring or master key provider\. *Master key* is typically associated with the `MasterKey` class that you instantiate when you use a master key provider\. master keys and wrapping keys are key\-encryption keys that the AWS Encryption SDK uses to protect the data key that protects your data\.
+*Wrapping key* refers to the keys in a keyring or master key provider\. *Master key* is typically associated with the `MasterKey` class that you instantiate when you use a master key provider\.

 The AWS Encryption SDK supports several commonly used wrapping keys, such as AWS Key Management Service \(AWS KMS\) symmetric [customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMKs\), raw AES\-GCM \(Advanced Encryption Standard/Galois Counter Mode\) keys, and raw RSA keys\.
 You can also extend or implement your own wrapping keys\.